Bird Watching, Wildlife and Nature Viewing.

 N4595 Welsh Rd.
 Juneau

 Sell Family Wines.
 Dodge County’s first registered Winery, owned and operated by the Sell Family on their family farm.
-The first tasting room is in the process of being completed and hopes to open by late 2017.
-Until that time tours of the vineyard and winery are available by appointment.
-Contact them by phone 920-219-4249 or by email at email@example.com.
+The new tasting room is completed and open!
+Tours of the vineyard and winery are available by appointment.
+Contact them by phone 920-219-4249 or by email at firstname.lastname@example.org.
 Wine is available for purchase at the vineyard as well as at the distribution office in Beaver Dam.
 The office is open 9:00-4:00, Monday – Friday.
-124 Monroe St. Beaver Dam, WI edwinbrix.com
+124 Monroe St. Beaver Dam, WI http://www.edwinbrix.com/default.aspx

 River Bend Park 18 hole Disc Golf course in Horicon.
 Established in 2011, the River Bend Disc Golf Course is located in a beautiful park along the Rock River in Horicon.
 For more information go to http://www.horiconphoenix.com/river-bend-disc-golf-course